MrBamse/ShuffleSpotifyPlaylist/readme.md

 Spotify built in shuffle sucks and it's been a hot topic for years in the Spotify forums, yet nothing acceptable have been made.

+## Features
+- Handles playlists of unlimited size.
+- Can shuffle from one playlist (source) to another (destination).
+- Easily shuffle multiple playlist by passing .cfg-file as argument.

 ## Requirements

  - [A Spotify account](https://spotify.com/)